metio/terraform-provider-k8s/docs/data-sources/vpcresources_k8s_aws_cni_node_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) Important: Run 'make' to regenerate code after modifying this fileCNINodeSpec defines the desired state of CNINode (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) Important: Run 'make' to regenerate code after modifying this file CNINodeSpec defines the desired state of CNINode (see [below for nested schema](#nestedatt--spec))

 ### Read-Only